anoopsarkar/anoopsarkar.github.io/firstcontact.md

 ## International undergraduate students looking for internships

-All internship applications should apply through the [MITACS Globalink program](http://www.mitacs.ca/en/programs/globalink).
-Every year I usually have a project available that you can apply for through the Globalink program.
+All internship applications usually go through the [MITACS Globalink program](http://www.mitacs.ca/en/programs/globalink).
+I usually have a project available that you can apply for through the Globalink program.
 Search for my name to find the project description.
 I am unable to hire any summer interns except through the Globalink program.

+Starting in 2019, I have temporarily suspended taking on interns through Globalink.

 ## SFU undergraduate students